krasnobaev/docker-dbhelpers/README.md

 you should set `$DUMPERBACKUPFOLDER` environment variable which holds path to your local directory.

-If you want set custom apache homepache you should set `$WWWHOMEINDEX` environment variable.
+If you want set custom apache homepache you should set `$OWNHOMEPAGE` environment variable.

 Building the base image